go-eslab/tempan/README.md

 # HotSpot [![Build Status][travis-svg]][travis-url]

-The package constructs thermal RC circuits for multiprocessor systems based on the block model of [HotSpot][1].
+The package constructs thermal RC circuits for electronic systems based on the block model of [HotSpot][1].

 ## [Documentation][doc]